-PINE endeavours to deliver the finest electronic products and IT services while upholding strong business integrity to its customers, distributors, and other business partners.
-For trading companies, we firmly believe that maintaining ethical business conduct is a cornerstone that establishes a trustworthy commercial network.
-The Group has formulated concrete approaches to prudently regulate business ethical issues such as data privacy, intellectual property, anti-corruption, and labour standards.
+PINE endeavours to deliver the finest electronic products and IT services whilst upholding strong business integrity to its customers, distributors, and other business partners.
+As a trading company, we firmly believe that maintaining ethical business conduct is a cornerstone that establishes a trustworthy commercial network.
+The Group has formulated concrete approaches to prudently regulate business ethics issues such as data privacy, intellectual property, anti-corruption, and labour standards.
 Moving forward, we shall continue to maintain the highest business standard and aim to sustain our success.